William Stuart Jackson

 Jackson also defends employers in federal and state court litigation and appeals, including claims under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Family and Medical Leave Act, the Age Discrimination in Employment Act, the Fair Labor Standards Act, 42 U.S.C.
 Sections 1981 and 1983 and state law claims involving trade secrets, non-compete agreements, arbitration agreements, wrongful discharge, the Arkansas Civil Rights Act and the Arkansas Minimum Wage Act.

 Jackson’s more recent experience includes:

 - Co-counsel in a contested race and disability discrimination case.
 The jury returned defense verdicts on the discrimination claims.
+No appeal was filed.

 - Co-counsel for an Arkansas hospital facing claims of due process violations.
 The court granted the hospital’s motion for summary judgment and the Eighth Circuit affirmed the district court's ruling.

 - Co-counsel defending a regional power transmission company in separate wage and hour claims asserting both class and collective actions.
 A motion to certify a collective action and a motion to certify a class action were denied.
 The matters eventually were settled with the individual plaintiffs.